VEuPathDB/StaticContent/content/common/webinars/tickWebinars.md

 <p>

-<b>Summary</b>: This webinar series is geared towards researchers working on ticks and the bacterial, viral or eukaryotic pathogens they transmit.
-The webinars will focus on highlighting data and bioinformatic tools provided by the NIAID bioinformatic resource centers (BRCs), VEuPathDB and BV-BRC.
-In addition, we welcome open discussion during the webinars so we can learn about your research needs the the BRCs might be able to provide.<br><br>
+<b>Summary</b>: This webinar series is geared towards researchers working on ticks and the bacterial, viral, or eukaryotic pathogens they transmit.
+The webinars will focus on highlighting data and bioinformatic tools provided by the NIAID bioinformatic resource centers (BRCs), VEuPathDB, and BV-BRC.
+In addition, we welcome open discussion during the webinars so we can learn about your research needs that the BRCs might be able to provide.<br><br>

 <b>Structure</b>: Demo of latest tools, data functionality.
 Open forum discussion.
-Opportunity to provide dataset suggestions, tool suggestions, data analysis issues.
+Opportunity to provide dataset suggestions, tool suggestions, and data analysis issues.
 Each session is scheduled for 1h.<br><br>

 <b>Audience</b>: The webinar series is free and open to all scientists from any career stage who may benefit from the BRCs.<br><br>

 <b>Participation</b>: If you would like, please submit feedback or questions to be discussed during the webinars and, datasets suggestions to include in our databases, completing this <b><a href="https://docs.google.com/forms/d/e/1FAIpQLSdsSCTfab0oJw3i4dkz6i9a3M7jx6IWnlaSZxd4srKBdyDKKg/viewform">webform</a></b>.
 Alternatively, you can also participate live during the webinar.<br><br>

+<b>Registration</b>: Registration is now closed.
+<br><br>

 <b>Recordings</b>: We strongly value your participation and are looking forward to all your questions and feedback during our live sessions, but if you are unable to attend or would like to watch a session again, they will all be recorded and made available here. <br><br>

  </p>

-<p>All times in this schedule are given as Eastern Daylight time.
+<p>All times in this schedule are given as Eastern Daylight Time.
 Please
         convert to your location <a href="https://www.thetimezoneconverter.com/"
           target="_blank">https://www.thetimezoneconverter.com/</a>.</p>
 <table class="hor-minimalist-a">